ffekirnew/association-management-telegram-bot/README.md

 # mahber-management-bot
-A smart telegram bot capable of replying to and recording user messages and passing on those to admins while also providing controlling means to admins.
+A simple and smart telegram bot capable of replying to and recording user messages and passing on those to admins while also providing controlling means to admins.